kylejones200/psis_4700_applied_ai/webslides/topic_ai_literacy.md

 Discuss how embeddings can encode bias
 Explain alignment as matching model behavior to human intent
 Introduce transparency (open weights, documentation)
-Prompt reflection: “What values do we want models to learn?”
+Prompt reflection: "What values do we want models to learn?”

 Part 5 – Hands-On Mini Lab (10 min)
 Use a small web notebook or demo: